voidl/me/README.md

 If you want to get straight to the setup, skip [here](#setup).

+The goal is to have a high-performance, lean static site that uses up-to-date web standards and guidelines.
+To this end we use these kits from Google:

 This project is based on Google's Web Starter Kit.
 > [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) is an opinionated boilerplate for web development.
 Tools for building a great experience across many devices and [performance oriented](#web-performance).
 Helping you to stay productive following the best practices outlined in Google's [Web Fundamentals](https://developers.google.com/web/fundamentals/).
 A solid starting point for both professionals and newcomers to the industry.

+It uses Google's Material Design Lite front-end framework.
+> [Material Design Lite](https://getmdl.io/) components are created with CSS, JavaScript, and HTML.
+You can use the components to construct web pages and web apps that are attractive, consistent, and functional.
+Pages developed with MDL will adhere to modern web design principles like browser portability, device independence, and graceful degradation.

+The site should load minimal or no third party resources, be static, fully responsive for any device type, and benefit from upstream development in the tooling and front-end framework.
+Google's Web Starter Kit

 -